-I will admit though, had I received a formal higher education, perhaps that would have increased my earning potential at the time.
-Nevertheless I felt like I was calling the shots.
+I will admit, though, had I received a formal higher education, perhaps that would have increased my earning potential at the time.
+But, nevertheless, I felt like I was calling the shots.

-The truth though, was that I had some pretty lofty dreams.
-I kept them so far hidden from myself that the freedom I thought I had, wasn’t freedom at all.
-It was simply finding a comfort zone and a traditional way of life that allowed me to go with the flow.
+The truth, though, was that I had some pretty lofty dreams.
+But, unfortunately, I kept them so far hidden from myself that the freedom I thought I had, wasn’t freedom at all.
+Instead, it was simply finding a comfort zone and a traditional way of life that allowed me to go with the flow.

 My deep-seated values of freedom and adventure were nurtured by my grandfathers stories.
 They fanned the flames of what was already there.

-My traditional career pursuits, despite being wonderful experiences never quite met those values.
-Some areas of my life and career, leading to where I am now, I might have glimpsed a sense of freedom and adventure, but deep inside I knew that there was a much bigger picture.
+My traditional career pursuits, despite being beautiful experiences never quite met those values.
+Some areas of my life and career, leading to where I am now, I might have glimpsed a sense of freedom and adventure, but deep inside, I knew that there was a much bigger picture.

 Every day now, I visualise and meditate on my goals.
 These goals are all aligned in achieving my top values of freedom and adventure.

 Freedom and adventure look quite different from day-to-day.
 For example, I might decide on working from a different location, or I might decide to work evenings instead of the mornings.
 I might even decide to swim or walk longer on certain days.

 The fundamental characteristic is that my day revolves around my freedom to choose how I spend that day.
 I admit that my dreams are all about freedom and adventure.